MikeMpapa/CNNs-Speech-Music-Discrimination/README.md

 ##Code Description

 * **Data Preparation**
+   1. Convert your wav files into pseudocolored RGB spectrogram images using _generateSpectrograms.py_ _TO BE UPDATED a)How to run, b)How to set segmentation parameters c) HOw the output looks like_

-   Split you data into train and test as shown in Fig1:
+   2. Split the spectrogram images into train and test as shown in Fig1:

    <img src="https://github.com/MikeMpapa/CNNs-Speech-Music-Discrimination/blob/master/train-test.PNG" width="500" height="300">
    <figcaption>Fig1. - Data Structure</figcaption>